 - Reduces stress and promotes total health and well-being.

 Facial Acupuncture involves the patient in an organic process, in which a series of treatments is necessary to achieve maximal effect.
 After an initial session, the practitioner evaluates the patient’s response, and determines the number of follow-up visits that will be required.

 The Use of Chinese Herbs

-The Facial Acupuncture treatment protocol incorporates Chinese herbal masks, poultices and moisturizers.
-Jade rollers, which enhance blood circulation, remove fine lines and age spots, and prevent premature aging, are used to massage moisturizer into the skin.
-The ancient tempresses of China used jade as a precious stone to be worn, not only around their necks, but also to attract yin and nourishment into their skin.
+The Facial Acupuncture treatment protocol incorporates Chinese herbal moisturizers and Jade rollers, which enhance blood circulation, remove fine lines and age spots, and prevent premature aging, are used to massage moisturizer into the skin.
+The ancient temptresses of China used jade as a precious stone to be worn, not only around their necks, but also to attract yin and nourishment into their skin.
 The stone served a double purpose of promoting beauty and for magical protection.